taosdata/taos-connector-net/README.md

 * readTimeout: WebSocket read timeout, only valid when the protocol is WebSocket, the default is 5 minutes, use the `TimeSpan.Parse` method to parse the string into a `TimeSpan` object.
 * writeTimeout: WebSocket write timeout, only valid when the protocol is WebSocket, the default is 10 seconds, use the `TimeSpan.Parse` method to parse the string into a `TimeSpan` object.
 * enableCompression: Whether to enable WebSocket compression (effective for dotnet version 6 and above, connector version 3.1.1 and above).
 The default is false.
+* autoReconnect: Whether to enable WebSocket reconnect (connector version 3.1.3 and above).
+The default is false.
+* reconnectRetryCount: The number of reconnection retries (connector version 3.1.3 and above).
+The default is 3.
+* reconnectIntervalMs: The interval between reconnection retries (connector version 3.1.3 and above).
+The default is 2000.

 ### Specify the URL and Properties to get the connection